ShilakhaD/SJSU-Chatbot/README.md

 This chatbot helps students with basic queries that they face before coming to school or while they are in here.
-The common questions are inserted manually and for other query, the use of Watson discovery service is made to deal with them.
+The common questions are inserted manually and for other query, the use of Watson discovery service is made to deal with them..